jacobpierce1/cpt_tools/documentation/markdown/programmer_guide/programmer_guide.md

 ### Rollovers

 Given the femto-second timing resolution of the TDC, it is not possible for absolute timestamps to be recorded without requiring an arbitrarily large size for each data time.
-The way of working around this is to only count relative timestamps up to a certain time (512 micro-seconds), then transmit the number of "rollovers", or times that the 512 micro-second counter has reached its maximum capacity, that have thus far been achieved.
+The TDC's way of working around this is to only count relative timestamps up to a certain time (2^24 * , then transmit the number of "rollovers", or times that the 512 micro-second counter has reached its maximum capacity, that have thus far been achieved.
 The absolute timestamp of a given event can then be computed as:

-	absolute time =  number of rollovers * 512 µs + relative time
+	absolute time =  number of rollovers * 2^24 + relative time

 where relative time is the time of the event as reported by the TDC, i.e. the time elapsed since the last rollover was reported.
+There is an analogous counter for when the maximum number of rollovers (also 2^24) is achieved.
+After this, the time will be incremented appropriately, even though the rollover counter resets, because there is a counter for the number of times the rollover counter is reset (called `num_rollover_loops`).

 The rollovers have another important property, which is that while data between rollovers may not be sequential, rollovers _are_ sequential, both relative to each other and other real data.
 In other words, if the rollover counter is achieved while data is being collected (which doesn't happen very frequently, but I did notice it happening), then a rollover is issued before any other new data is.
 That means that the user doesn't need to manually check for counter resets since the rollovers are always sequentially reported (again, unlike the other data).